WriterZephos/ufo_hotspots/README.md

 # README

 ## How to build and run the app
+1. Pull repo and run `sudo docker build --tag ufo_hotspots:2.3 .` inside project directory
+2. Run `sudo docker-compose up`
+3. Navigate in a browser to localhost:8080 to see the app render this file
+4. For the next step, I tried to accomplish inside the docker container but I could not get my app to connect to the mysql database due to this error: `Mysql2::Error::ConnectionError: Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'`
+5. Stop all containers
+6. Start mysql (if installed) and run `rails server`
+7. From the app directory, run `bin/hotspot_locator.rb <relative path to csv file>` to load ufo sightings and get json results back.

 ## Overview
 * Environment setup: I had a brand new linux partition I wanted to use for this (my only other personal dev environment was windows and I have had issues developing in ruby there) but I am not a huge linux guy so that presented some challenges.
 I needed to install quite a few things, but I didn't count that as time working on the app.
 The only notable technology I used besides the obvious (ruby/rails/mysql) was Visual Studio Code with my favorite extensions.